Resident Tutor ProgrammeRead out

 Do you enjoy organizing cooking evenings, hall of residence parties, meetings for freshly-arrived students, "Schafkopf” tournaments (a classic Bavarian card game), Sunday brunches, going to the theatre, trips, software workshops, weekends on a mountain hut, running groups, barbecues or ...?
-Then being a resident tutor is exactly the right thing for you!
+And you like helping your fellow occupants with questions about the dorm and its common life? - Then being a resident tutor is exactly the right thing for you!

 What is expected from a resident tutor?